Declared Pregnant Worker

 - appropriate action is taken to reduce future radiation exposure in the event of a high dose

-Before submitting a Declaration of Pregnancy, please review the State of Tennessee guidance document, Instruction Concerning Prenatal Radiation Exposure and Declared Pregnant Worker Issues , which provides information to help pregnant radiation workers in making an informed decision on whether or not to formally declare their pregnancy.
+Prior to declaring a pregnancy, it is advised that you review the State of Tennessee guidance document, Instruction Concerning Prenatal Radiation Exposure and Declared Pregnant Worker Issues , which provides information to help pregnant radiation workers in making an informed decision on whether or not to formally declare their pregnancy.
+Links to additional information regarding fetal exposure to ionizing radiation are available below under Additional Information & Forms.

 Radiation Safety Counseling